-A.2.80 Production of aluminum requires a cheap source of electricity and for such users of large quantities of electricity, predictable costs over a long period are the most important input in determining the location of any new smelter.

-A.2.81 Operational reliability is a key factor and aluminum smelting is a continuous 24/365 process requiring continuity of a reliable and secure supply of electricity.
+- Production of aluminum requires a cheap source of electricity and for such A.2.80users of large quantities of electricity, predictable costs over a long period are the most important input in determining the location of any new smelter. - Operational reliability is a key factor and aluminum smelting is a A.2.81continuous 24/365 process requiring continuity of a reliable and secure supply of electricity.
 Interruptions of three to four hours require a total restart of capacity (taking many weeks to re-establish).
-Even shorter interruptions of one to two hours have substantial impact and cost in the order of several million dollars.

-A.2.82 Access to highly competitive sources of alumna is essential.
-Although smelter technology has remained largely unchanged for more than a century, gains are continually being made in design of electrolytic cells (pots), their size, anode technology and in more mechanization.

-A.2.83 Information in this report is based on a 250,000-Tpy smelter (the same size as Mozambique's recently commissioned plant) with a 460 MW gas-fired power plant located alongside.
+Even shorter interruptions of one to two hours have substantial impact and cost in the order of several million dollars. - Access to highly competitive sources of alumna is essential.
+Although smelter technology has remained largely unchanged for more than a century, gains are continually being made in design of electrolytic cells (pots), their size, anode technology and in more mechanization. - Information in this report is based on a 250,000-Tpy smelter (the same A.2.83 size as Mozambique's recently commissioned plant) with a 460 MW gas-fired power plant located alongside.
 Any plant needs to handle alumina feedstock either from a local source or imported and finished ingot product will have to be substantially exported.
 Thus, any plant requires close proximity to port facilities.